Hezbollah: Ideology

-The ideology of Hezbollah has been summarized as Shi'i radicalism; Hezbollah follows the Islamic Shi'a theology developed by Iranian leader Ayatollah Ruhollah Khomeini.
-Hezbollah was largely formed with the aid of the Ayatollah Khomeini's followers in the early 1980s in order to spread Islamic revolution and follows a distinct version of Islamic Shi'a ideology (Wilayat al-faqih or Guardianship of the Islamic Jurists) developed by Ayatollah Ruhollah Khomeini, leader of the "Islamic Revolution" in Iran.
-Although Hezbollah originally aimed to transform Lebanon into a formal Faqihi Islamic republic, this goal has been abandoned in favor of a more inclusive approach.
+The ideology of Hezbollah has been summarized as Shia Islamist radicalism; Hezbollah follows the Islamic Shia theology developed by Iranian leader Ayatollah Ruhollah Khomeini.
+Hezbollah was largely formed with the aid of the Khomeini's followers in the early 1980s in order to spread Islamic revolution and follows a distinct version of Islamic Shia ideology (Wilayat al-faqih or Guardianship of the Islamic Jurists) developed by Khomeini, who was the leader of the "Islamic Revolution" in Iran.
+Although Hezbollah originally aimed to transform Lebanon into an Islamic republic, this goal has been abandoned in favor of a more inclusive approach.

+Early on, Hezbollah was influenced by ideas from prominent Sunni Islamists.
+Hezbollah's own rhetoric was Islamist in general, rather than Shia in particular.
+Hezbollah's position on the Sunni-Shia divide was that instead of dwelling on theological differences, Sunnis and Shias ought to cooperate with one another to oppose the Israeli occupation of Arab lands.
+To maintain a sense of Muslim unity, Hezbollah avoided direct criticism of Saudi Arabia; even during the 2007 Lebanon's conflict with the Salafis, Al-Manar TV's employees had instructions "not to talk badly about Saudi Arabia".
+This changed, however, after the beginning of the Saudi-led intervention in the Yemeni civil war.

+Hezbollah has been described as socially conservative.
+It is against homosexuality and LGBT rights.
+In 2023, Hezbollah leader Hassan Nasrallah called for gay people to be killed and said that the LGBT community was a "threat to society".
+The organization also encourages women to wear traditional Islamic veils, especially the full-body chador.

+Some scholars consider Hezbollah to have become a left-wing political movement; including political scientists Anisseh van Engeland and Rachael Rudolph, Imad Salamey, Amal Saad-Ghorayeb, and As'ad Abu Khalil.
+Salamey described Hezbollah as "a revolutionary proletarian party with an Islamic manifesto".
+Feminist Judith Butler controversially called Hezbollah part of the "global left" because they define themselves as anti-imperialist.

+Communist writer Nahla Chahal wrote that Hezhollah "is a movement of the Theology of Liberation".

 1985 manifesto

 On 16 February 1985, Sheik Ibrahim al-Amin issued Hezbollah's manifesto.
 The ideology presented in it was described as radical.
 Its first objective was to fight against what Hezbollah described as American and Israeli imperialism, including the Israeli occupation of Southern Lebanon and other territories.
 The second objective was to gather all Muslims into an "ummah", under which Lebanon would further the aims of the 1979 Revolution of Iran.
 It also declared it would protect all Lebanese communities, excluding those that collaborated with Israel, and support all national movements—both Muslim and non-Muslim—throughout the world.
-The ideology has since evolved, and today Hezbollah is a left-wing political entity focused on social injustice.

 Translated excerpts from Hezbollah's original 1985 manifesto read: